santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

 Study how client and server interact
 ------------------------------------

-Whatever you write the package or install directly the example, this section provides some cases of study to show how client and serve interact with each other and the impact of time execution in that interaction.
+Whether you write the package yourself or directly install the example, this section provides cases of study to illustrate how the client and server interact and the impact of execution timing on their interaction.

 Discover available components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^